The Cost of Buying a Property in France: Negotiating, Taxes, & Fees

 France has long been known for its low house prices and although this is still true in comparison to the UK property market, for example, it still depends very much on where and what you are looking to buy.

 There are a number of factors to consider when assessing the price of a property.
 The age and condition of a property, proximity to sights and amenities, land rights, and the local neighbourhood of a property can all influence the price.
-Take a look at what similar properties have sold for in recent years, the prices of current properties are on the market and ask the advice of your estate agent, notaire, or property advisor.
+The property’s energy rating (DPE) is also now an important factor, with E, F and G rated properties typically discounted.
+Take a look at what similar properties have sold for in recent years using the official Notaires de France price maps, what current properties are on the market for, and ask the advice of your estate agent, notaire, or property advisor.

 Ultimately, the most important thing is deciding on the right property and the right price for you.